COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/uk_trends_periods.png"  width="600"/>
 <figcaption align="center"> <b>Figure 1</b> <div style="text-align: justify"><i>Updated evolution of the mobility activity over time for the UK compared to the baseline (average mobility between 1st and 4th February 2020).
 We divided the series into 3 periods: the first one (P1) is highlighted in blue and goes from 11 of March until the day where the partial lockdown was announced in the UK (23rd March).
-The second period (P2), represented in green, starts when the partial lockdown was announced and finished when the mobility activity levels begin to stabilize (5th of April).
-Finally, the last period (yellow region of the plot) is defined between 5th and 17th of April.
-In this last period, we noticed an increase in mobility activity in some regions of the UK.
+The second period (P2), represented in yellow, starts when the partial lockdown was announced and finished when the mobility activity levels begin to stabilize (5th of April).
+The penultimate period (green region of the plot) is defined between 5th and 17th of April.
+In P3, we noticed an increase in mobility activity in some regions of the UK.
+Finally, the last period (P4) represented by the colour red confirms the increase the mobility activity from 10 to 22 of May 2020.
 The important dates here are roughly the same ones used in Figure 5 in <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
-However, here we wanted to ensure the lengths of P1, P2 and P3 are the same.</i></div></figcaption>
+However, here we wanted to ensure the lengths of P1, P2, P3 and P4 are the same.</i></div></figcaption>
 </figure>

 <br>

 Coupled with **Figure 1**, we can see in **Figure 2** that we indeed have an increase in mobility levels in the UK from P2 to P3 but also individually in all countries within the UK except for Northern Ireland.
+It also shows an increase in the degree of mobility in the UK and all of its four countries in the fourth period.

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/uk_geo_codes_before_after_part_1.png"  width="400"/>
-<figcaption align="center"> <b>Figure 2</b> <div style="text-align: justify"><i>Comparison between the mobility levels on the end of the second period (5th of April) and the end of the third period (17 of April) in the UK, England, Nothern Ireland, Scotland and Wales.
-As observed, in most of the regions there was an increase in the mobility activity.</i>
+<figcaption align="center"> <b>Figure 2</b> <div style="text-align: justify"><i>Comparison between the mobility levels on the end of the fist (23th of March), second (5th of April), third (17 of April) and fourth (22 of May) periods in the UK, England, Nothern Ireland, Scotland and Wales.
+As observed, in most of the regions there was an increase in the mobility activity in P3 and P4.</i>
 </div></figcaption>
 </figure>

 <br>
 We used an analysis based on the speed at which mobility patterns have changed by looking at individual locations (at the local authority level) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. **Figure 3** shows how this is done.
 In summary, the larger the degree of change in mobility, the steeper the line segment.
 We have 3 basic cases shown in **Figures 3(A), 3(B) and 3(C)** representing an increase of mobility levels, no change, and a decrease, respectively.
-After doing this, each location has a slope associated with it for each of the three periods.
+After doing this, each location has a slope associated with it for each of the four periods.

 <br>